Skip to main content

 A real worker topology

-Five BullMQ queues, four repeatable scanners, one consistent scan→enqueue→process pattern, dedup by job id, graceful shutdown.
+Eight BullMQ workers, seven repeatable scanners (billing, reminder, dunning, webhook, checkout-recovery, mandate-activation, payout), one consistent scan→enqueue→process pattern, dedup by job id, graceful shutdown.

 A typed, OOP monorepo